 There are a couple of ways to expand your exposure on Facebook.
 The first is boosting posts.
 The second is to run ads.
 The third is to cross-post.
 Each of these options have their pros and cons.

-Lets start with boosting posts.
+Let’s start with boosting posts.
 The big con, obviously is that you have to pay to play.
 I’m sure you’ve noticed that any given post will only reach between 1-7% of your audience, depending on interaction.
-Facebook has arranged this to increase their profit margins.
-While it is tempted to only boost posts where you have a vested return (like your 20% content) that’s not wise.
+Facebook has arranged this to increase its profit margins.
+While it is tempting to only boost posts where you have a vested return (like your 20% content) that’s not wise.
 After all, the point of the 80/20 rule is to balance content so your fans don’t always feel like you’re asking for the sale.
 I prefer to focus on boosting posts that are performing better than most posts.
 They perform better because they are getting more engagement.
 Which means they are resonating with your audience.
 So boost that.
 If that is a sales post, cool.
 If it’s not a sales post, that’s ok too.
 I don’t let boosted posts make up more than 10% of my overall budget because they’re really just about building relationships, not getting sales.

-Which leads me to option 2- Facebook ads.
-Facebook ads are great for building your brand, getting more likes, but the best way to use them is to add readers to your newsletter list/ to promote your book/ or to promote an event.
-Before you invest on those ads, A/B test them with your organic audience first.
+This leads me to option 2- Facebook ads.
+Facebook ads are great for building your brand, and getting more likes, but the best way to use them is to add readers to your newsletter list/ to promote your book/ or to promote an event.
+Before you invest in those ads, A/B test them with your organic audience first.
 You can quickly spend far more than you ever wanted and see very little return if you’re not careful.
 As it is, the return on digital advertising is pretty low.
 0.9% CTR is considered average on Facebook.
 You have to do a lot of testing before running with an ad to get those kinds of results.
 It is not for the faint of heart, especially when you look at the cost per click there. $3.77 is the most common cost per click.
 For most authors, that’s outside your budget.
 So you have to keep it tight.

 Another alternative that many authors go to is cross-promoting.
 Sharing their post from their professional page to their personal page.
 (I do this with every post.)
 Sharing it to any and every group they can share to (called spamming.) and even sending it to followers via messenger.
 Those last two tactics can be valid tactics if you do it right.
 But they have been horrendously abused by people in the past and now you have to be super careful or you could get blocked and booted.

-Make sure that if you are cross promoting, your content is truly relevant and follows the community guidelines of the group you’re trying to post on.
+Make sure that if you are cross-promoting, your content is truly relevant and follows the community guidelines of the group you’re trying to post on.
 Make sure that you are visiting that group regularly and interacting with other people’s posts and building relationships.
 Don’t just post and ghost.
 And don’t abuse it.
 I have to kick people out all the time for abusing these rules in my Author Anon group.
 There is no call for it.

 My last tip is to limit your time on any platform.
 Set a timer and then scan and engage with people as much as you can in that time frame.
 If you don’t interact with others then quickly neither of you will see one another’s content.
 It’s social media, not free TV ad spots.
 So be social on it or don’t be on it at all.